-I am putting it out there – out of all the National Trust Parks that we have visited (and we have visited a lot!), I think Bodnant Gardens might just be one of my favourites.
+I am putting it out there – out of all the National Trust Parks that we have visited, I think Bodnant Gardens might just be one of my favourites.
 Quite a bold statement but it is simply stunning.
 It’s also a statement that I think my girls will agree with.
-Most National Trust parks have big exciting parks for little ones to waste hours in, Bodnant Gardens hasn’t and yet my girls still adore it.
+Most National Trust parks have big exciting parks for little ones to waste hours in.
+Bodnant Gardens hasn’t and yet my girls still adore it.

-So, if you are local, definitely go visit this extraordinary place – I don’t think you will be disappointed.
+If you are local, definitely go visit this extraordinary place.
+I don’t think you will be disappointed.
 Oh and we did find a park in the end, it is situated outside in the car park which was the cherry on the cake for my little ladies.